 IT Management for Business BSc (Hons)

-The four-year BSc (Hons) GLA has an industry-driven approach, where students work full-time for a partner employer while studying towards a degree.
+The four-year BSc (Hons) GA has an industry-driven approach, where students work full-time for a partner employer while studying towards a degree.

 The apprenticeship combines workplace learning with a programme of education designed to meet students' career ambitions.